luquelab/bioinformatics_mice_microbes/docs/tutorial/index.md

 # Running mice_microbes remotely on Google Colab
 The simplest way to use pyCapsid is using this [colab notebook](https://colab.research.google.com/github/luquelab/pyCapsid/blob/main/notebooks/pyCapsid_colab_notebook.ipynb) which runs mice_microbes on a free Google cloud-based platform in a Jupyter environment.
 The Colab notebook is self documenting and is designed to be simple to use.
+Example sequences to reproduce the outputs in the /docs/tutorial/ can be found in /examples/

 ## Colab quick-start guide
 Follow the steps described below to obtain sequence information on sequences of interest.
 To help navigate the guide, we recommend displaying the Colab notebook's Table of contents (open the `View` menu on the top bar and choose `Table of contents`):